smsummers1/e15/vhours/README.md

 ![](RackMultipart20200425-4-1tqgdeb_html_e12d6846b930c5ff.png)

-Let&#39;s see if it works.
+Let's see if it works.
 Go ahead and choose the studentData.xlsx file provided with this tutorial.
 Then click **Import User Data**.

 ![](RackMultipart20200425-4-1tqgdeb_html_af8fc248086de6c1.png)

 After you click the Import User Data button, you should return to the form again.
-Check the database to see the newly imported data in the students&#39; table.
+Check the database to see the newly imported data in the students' table.

 ![](RackMultipart20200425-4-1tqgdeb_html_f71dde573c2d92e2.png)